g-terra/pact-quest-demo/article.md

 ### Writing a Consumer Test with Pact:

-To set up a consumer test for our API contract, let’s break it down into digestible steps that ensure clarity and precision.
-While this demo focuses on Java, the core principles and steps are highly replicable across all languages supported by Pact, making it a versatile tool for any development environment.
-Whether you’re slaying your first API dragon or are a seasoned knight in the realm of microservices, this guide will arm you with everything you need.
+Setting up a consumer test for an API contract involves clear, structured steps.
+This guide, while focused on Java, is applicable across all Pact-supported languages, making it a versatile choice for any developer.
+Whether you’re new to API testing or experienced with microservices, these instructions will help you get started.

-### Setting the consumer side
+## Setting Up the Consumer Side

-Our demo project is a Java 21 application built with Spring Boot and leverages Spring 6.
-These technologies were chosen for their modern capabilities, such as Java 21's enhanced performance features and Spring 6's advanced features like built-in dependency injection and enhanced testing tools, enabling us to demonstrate Pact in a simple and effective way.
-While Java was selected for this demo, Pact supports a wide range of languages such as Python, JavaScript, and Ruby, and the usage structure remains consistent across these ecosystems.
-To manage dependencies, we are using Maven.
-For simplicity, both the consumer and provider code will be housed in the same repository.
-As we are focusing on the consumer side, we will need to add the consumer-specific dependency to enable Pact contract testing in our project.
-Here’s how you can set it up in your pom.xml file:
+Our demo project uses Java 21 with Spring Boot (Spring 6), chosen for their modern features such as Spring's advanced dependency injection and testing tools.
+Although this guide uses Java, Pact supports multiple languages (e.g., Python, JavaScript, Ruby) with a consistent structure across ecosystems.

+Key setup details:

+* Build Tool: Maven for managing dependencies.
+* Repository Structure: Both consumer and provider code are housed in the same repository for simplicity.
+* Dependencies: Add consumer-specific dependencies to enable Pact testing.

+In order to add pact to your project, you need to include the following dependency in your `pom.xml` file:

 ```xml
 <dependency>